adamsilver/fdpb/06-an-inbox.md

 Implicit submission lets the user press <kbd>enter</kbd> while a field is focussed.
 In doing so the form is submitted as if the user pressed the first button in the HTML.
 When there is a single submit button this is not an issue.
 When there are multiple, it's not clear which action will be taken.

-Where possible, you should try and split forms so that they have a single action.
+Where possible, you should try and split forms up, ideally onto separate pages, so that they have a single action.
 This is easy when, for example, you have a form that allows a user to update or delete a record, you can just have two separate forms:

 ![](.)

 Our inbox is a special case.
 As such it's not quite so easy to split the actions into separate forms.
-One way, would be for users to first select an action (such as ‘Bulk deletion’).
+One way would be for users to first select an action (such as ‘Bulk deletion’).
 Clicking it takes the user to a dedicated interface where they can select the emails and then apply the action.

 ![Click action link -> present checkboxes (with submit at bottom) ->confirm action](.)